-• What is the role of the PCP in AgeRight Advantage Plus Health Plan (HMO I-SNP)?
+• What is the role of a PCP in our plan?

-PCPs will provide regular patient care services in the nursing home facilities, working to streamline care and minimize the need for transfers out of the home setting for ambulatory services.
-They will work directly with the AgeRight Advantage Plus Health Plan (HMO I-SNP) Nurse Practitioners to provide and oversee all aspects of member care including evaluating, recommending or providing treatments to optimize members' health status.
+PCPs will provide regular patient care services in the most appropriate setting, working to streamline care and minimize the need for transfers out of the home setting for ambulatory services.
+They will work directly with the member to provide and oversee all aspects of the member's care including evaluating, recommending or providing treatments to optimize members' health status.